shujathkhan/shujathkhan/README.md

 <img src="https://user-images.githubusercontent.com/13440061/175387386-1286f54a-3626-472c-b393-a33179f82eb6.gif"/>
 </center>
 <p>
-  I am Shujath Khan, currently working as a Senior Software Engineer at <a href="https://hellofresh.com" target="_blank">HelloFresh</a>, highly skilled in React, React-Native, JavaScript and Python.
+  I am Shujath Khan, currently working as a Senior Software Engineer at <a href="https://hellofreshgroup.com/en/" target="_blank">HelloFresh, New Brands</a>, highly skilled in React, React-Native, JavaScript and Python.
 I am open to Frontend/Mobile/Blockchain/Backend/Full Stack roles.
 I am a Tech evangelist and an open source advocate.
 Currently interested in WebXR, blockchain and creative user experiences.
 I am always open to collaborating on projects and disruptive ideas.
 You can connect and find out more about me from here,
 </p>

 [![Twitter: khan_shujath](https://img.shields.io/twitter/follow/khan_shujath?style=social)](https://twitter.com/khan_shujath)